paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-015-flood-control.md

 <a id="section-701h-1"></a>
 ## § 701h–1.
 Contributions by States and political subdivisions for immediate use on authorized flood-control work; repayment

-Whenever any State or political subdivision thereof shall offer to advance funds for a flood-control project duly adopted and authorized by law the Secretary of the Army may in his discretion, receive such funds and expend the same in the immediate prosecution of such work.
-The Secretary of the Army is authorized and directed to repay without interest, from appropriations which may be provided by Congress for flood-control work, the moneys so contributed and expended: Provided, however, That no repayment of funds which may be contributed for the purpose of meeting any conditions of local cooperation imposed by Congress, or under the authority of [section 701h of this title](./chapter-015-flood-control.md#section-701h), shall be made.
+Whenever any State or political subdivision thereof shall offer to advance funds for a federally authorized water resources development project, the Secretary of the Army may in his discretion, receive such funds and expend the same in the immediate prosecution of such project.
+The Secretary of the Army is authorized and directed to repay without interest, if appropriations are provided by Congress for such purpose, the moneys so contributed and expended: Provided, however, That no repayment of funds which may be contributed for the purpose of meeting any conditions of local cooperation imposed by Congress, or under the authority of [section 701h of this title](./chapter-015-flood-control.md#section-701h), shall be made.
+For purposes of this section, the term “State” means the several States, the District of Columbia, the commonwealths, territories, and possessions of the United States, and Indian tribes (as defined in [section 5304(e) of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304/e&num=0&edition=prelim)).

 ### Statutory Notes

+#### Amendments
+2018—Pub.
+L. 115–270 substituted “a federally authorized water resources development project,” for “a flood-control project duly adopted and authorized by law”, “such project” for “such work”, and “if appropriations are provided by Congress for such purpose” for “from appropriations which may be provided by Congress for flood-control work” and inserted at end “For purposes of this Act, the term ‘State’ means the several States, the District of Columbia, the commonwealths, territories, and possessions of the United States, and Indian tribes (as defined in [section 5304(e) of title 25](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title25-section5304/e&num=0&edition=prelim)).”

 #### Change of Name
 Department of War designated Department of the Army and title of Secretary of War changed to Secretary of the Army by section 205(a) of act July 26, 1947, ch.
 343, title II, 61 Stat.
 501. Section 205(a) of act July 26, 1947, was repealed by section 53 of act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 641. Section 1 of act Aug.
 10, 1956, enacted “Title 10, Armed Forces” which in sections 3010 to 3013 continued Department of the Army under administrative supervision of Secretary of the Army.

+<a id="section-701h-2"></a>
+## § 701h–2.
+No adverse effect on processes

+In implementing any provision of law that authorizes a non-Federal interest to provide, advance, or contribute funds to the Secretary for the development or implementation of a water resources development project (including sections 2231 and 2232 of this title, [section 701h of this title](./chapter-015-flood-control.md#section-701h), and [section 701h–1 of this title](./chapter-015-flood-control.md#section-701h-1)), the Secretary shall ensure, to the maximum extent practicable, that the use by a non-Federal interest of such authorities does not adversely affect—

+(1) the process or timeline for development and implementation of other water resources development projects by other non-Federal entities that do not use such authorities; or

+(2) the process for including such projects in the President’s annual budget submission to Congress under [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim).

+### Statutory Notes

+#### “Secretary” Defined
+Secretary means the Secretary of the Army, see section 102 of Pub.
+L. 115–270, set out as a note under [section 2201 of this title](./chapter-036-water-resources-development.md#section-2201).

 <a id="section-701i"></a>